DeForestt/aflat/Docs.md

 ```
 - The condition is evaluated before the code is executed.
 If the condition is true, the code is executed.
 Condition must be a bool

-- Boolian conditional oporators are
+- Boolean conditional operators are
     - `==`
     - `!=`
     - `>`